lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

 ## [SQ43] Money Crazy 1 (マネークレイジー1)
  **📅 Timing**: At the start of Act 3
  **📍 Location**: AC.4354 Capital of Euclid
- **✅ Condition**: While having Dio's costume "Thief," talk to the man on the right side of the Grocery Store and select "Go to meet"
+ **✅ Condition**: While having Dio's costume "Thief," talk to the man to the right side of the Grocery Store and select "Go to meet"

  **📝 Step**: After entering the Grocery Store, talk to the man again
  **🎁 Reward**: Golden Arte Book